The following are acceptable for evaluation:

 be included.
 References to personal communications or unpublished documents should

-be avoided; if indispensable, they will be included in the text between parentheses.
+be avoided; if indispensable, they will only be included in the text between parentheses.

 References to papers approved for publication will include the name of the journal